plone/plone.portlets/plone/portlets/README.txt

  - The current context content object where it is being rendered
  - The request
- - The current view where it si being rendered
+ - The current view where it is being rendered
  - The portlet viewlet manager it is being rendered in
  - The data provider as returned by IPortletAssignment.data

-The viewlet manager will update() and render() each viewlet it is assigned, much like this (see below for how to use the actual viewlet manager):
+The viewlet manager will update() and render() each viewlet it is assigned, a bit like this (see below for how to use the actual viewlet manager):

   >>> from zope.publisher.browser import TestRequest
   >>> request = TestRequest()